min2ha/ukwa-site/content/target/70720/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: Brexit breakthrough sends the pound soaring as Barnier FINALLY says the EU will offer Britain a unique deal after months of stalemate - but warns he still will not allow 'a la carte' choice from the single market

 Reports that, in remarks that sent the pound soaring up against the euro and the dollar, Mr Barnier promised a 'partnership with Britain such as has never been with any other third country'.